Supreme Council of Antiquities

-The Supreme Council of Antiquities (SCA) was a department of the Egyptian Ministry of Culture from 1994 to 2011.
-It was the government body responsible for the conservation, protection and regulation of all antiquities and archaeological excavations in Egypt, and was a reorganization of the Egyptian Antiquities Organisation, under Presidential Decree No. 82 of Hosni Mubarak.

-In January 2011, it became an independent ministry: the Ministry of State for Antiquities (MSA).
+The Supreme Council of Antiquities (SCA; المجلس الأعلى للآثار) was established in 1994, responsible for the conservation, protection, and regulation of all antiquities and archaeological excavations in Egypt.
+From 1994 to 2011, the SCA was a department of the Egyptian Ministry of Culture.
+In 2011, the Supreme Council of Antiquities became part of the independent department of the Ministry of State for Antiquites (MSA).
+In 2022, the department was folded into the Ministry of Antiquities and Tourism.

+Although the name of the organization has changed over the years, the purpose and function of it has remained consistent.

-The first government body was the Department of Antiquities, established in 1858.
+The first government body responsible for the preservation and protection of Egypt's rich historical landscape was the Department of Antiquities, established in 1858.
 This became the Egyptian Antiquities Organisation in 1971.

 Role

-The Secretary-General directed the SCA through the Administrative Council.
-He answered to the Minister of Culture.
+As part of the Minister of Culture, The SCA is directed through the Administrative Council by the Secretary-General.
 The SCA was the only agent permitted to restore or preserve Egyptian monuments.
 It defined the boundaries around archaeological sites and required foreign archaeologists working in Egypt to report all discoveries and finds to the SCA before publication.
 This somewhat controversial rule led to the expulsion of some archaeologists from Egypt, but reduced the theft of archaeological finds dramatically and notified the authorities to set up security around new finds.

 The SCA was also responsible for the recovery of antiquities previously stolen or illegally exported from Egypt: between 2002 and 2008, it retrieved 3,000 artefacts.
 It became embroiled in a dispute with the Egyptian Museum of Berlin over the bust of Nefertiti, which it claimed was removed from the country by deceit; previously it had asked for the return of the Rosetta Stone from the British Museum and the Dendara Zodiac from the Louvre.

 Antiquities service

-Those who serve to preserve antiquities are in charge of the conservation and preservation of antiquities, as well as research and often give interviews and report on discoveries and work being done.
-In the 21st century they also face the difficult task of keeping monuments safe from a fringe of Islamist radicals who want the destruction of pharanoic monuments.
-Their official titles, depending on the years they served, have ranged from Director, to Director-General, to Chairman to Minister.
+The SCA consists of a team of experts whose aim is to protect Egypt and its history.
+The goals of the organization include conservation, preservation, excavations, and research of Egypt, its history, monuments, artifacts, and its peoples.
+In addition to these goals, the organization also was used to help promote tourism and to bring attention to the fight to have artifacts returned to Egypt.
+In the 21st century they also face the difficult task of keeping monuments safe from those who wish to destroy the Pharanoic monuments.
 The position may entail also, as was done by Zahi Hawass for many years, to stimulate tourism to Egypt, with charm and charisma.
 Sayed Tawfik was an Egyptologist who served from 1989–1990, when the body was called the Egyptian Antiquities Organization.

 At the end of 2011, Dr. Mohamed Ibrahim Aly was named antiquities minister and he promised to give new life to the body, by bringing in young archeologists and restarting projects which had been put on hold.